On Complexity of 1-Center in Various Metrics: Exact Lower Bounds for 1-center

 On the other hand, if for every $S$ in $\mathcal{A}$ there exists $T$ in $\mathcal{B}$ such that $S$ and $T$ are disjoint, then we show that for any point $x$ in $P$ there is a point $y$ in $P$ such that $\|x-y\|_p\ge (3m+1)^{1/p}$.
 Suppose $x:=\tau_{\mathcal{B}}(T)$ for some $T\in {\mathcal{B}}$ then we have $x$ is at distance $(3m+2)^{1/p}$ from $s$.
 Similarly if $x:=s$ then it is at distance $(3m+2)^{1/p}$ from every $\tau_{\mathcal{B}}(T)$ for all $T\in {\mathcal{B}}$.
 Finally, if $x:=\tau_{\mathcal{A}}(S)$ for some $S\in {\mathcal{A}}$ then from the soundness assumption we have that there exists $T$ in $\mathcal{B}$ such that $S$ and $T$ are disjoint.
 Thus, $x$ is at distance $(3m+1)^{1/p}$ from $\tau_{\mathcal{B}}(T)$. \end{proof}

-\begin{remark} For the $\ell_{\infty}$-metric, we can solve Discrete 1-center problem in $\tilde{O}(nd)$ time as follows.
-For every coordinate, we determine the 1-center cost of the point-set projected onto that coordinate.
-The 1-center cost of the point-set then is the maximum of the 1-center costs over all the coordinates. \end{remark}
+\begin{remark} For the $\ell_{\infty}$-metric, we can solve Discrete 1-center problem in $O(n d^2)$ time as follows.
+Given input point-set $P$, for every coordinate $i\in [d]$, determine a farthest pair of points $(a_i,b_i)$ in the point-set when restricted to that coordinate.
+Note that discrete 1-center cost of $P$ is equal to the cost of the discrete 1-center of the point-set $\{a_1,...,a_d,b_1,....,b_d\}$ when the center can be picked anywhere in $P$.
+Thus we can solve discrete 1-center in the $\ell_{\infty}$-metric in $O(n d^2)$ time, which is near linear time as long as $d = n^{o(1)}$. \end{remark}

 The quadratic lower bound for 1-center in Ulam metric follows from the below lemma.

 \begin{lemma} Let $\Pi_d$ denote the set of all permutations over $[d]$.
 For every $d\in\mathbb{N}$, there is a function $\eta:\{0,1\}^d\to \Pi_{2d}$, such that for all $a,b\in\{0,1\}^d$ the following holds: